 On the letter and video: When the Berkeley Animal Rights Center (the de facto DxE headquarters) was facing what seemed like an unfair and politically-motivated eviction, STC was one of many organizations to sign a letter of support addressed to the mayor of Berkeley (if memory serves).
 Both myself and the other founder of Seed the Commons had been very involved in anti-eviction activism in the Bay Area in previous years, and one of our board members was a professional housing advocate and anti-eviction organizer; it would have been strange and hypocritical for us to not extend this barest level of support to a local organization facing an unfair eviction.
 As soon as the letter was made public (like, instantaneously) one of our volunteers emailed me to ask for an explanation.
 She had been contacted by a friend of hers who sounded the alarm on, I guess, our questionable associations, or her questionable association to us.

 Just like free speech is for everyone and not just those you agree with, illegal and unfair evictions are no less wrong if the people getting evicted aren’t to your liking.
 Opposing evictions is a cause that surpasses the story of any individual evictees, and all the more so in the Bay Area.
 Amazingly, this was not how our volunteer saw things, despite being a person who was building her career and identity on being at the forefront of progressive causes and preaching to vegans about social justice.
 Instead, she did some mental gymnastics to minimize the wrongness of the eviction and to criticize DxE for fighting back.
 Her friend then informed her of the video we had shared weeks prior, and that sealed the deal.
-And we truly hear the echoes of McCarthyism: This volunteer said she could no longer work with Seed the Commons, but that she did want to continue working with me and the other STC founder as individuals.
+The volunteer said she could no longer work with Seed the Commons, but that she did want to continue working with me and the other STC founder as individuals.
 What this really was about was avoiding a public association with a tarnished organization, not because of her personal conviction, but just for the optics.
 (1)

 As to inviting Wayne Hsiung to speak at our conference, this was used against us for years to follow.
-Loren Ornelas, a person who has marketed herself as a reference and arbiter on all things social justice to the animal rights crowd, tried to get me uninvited from Berkeley Earth Day in 2018, using my invitation of Wayne (two years prior!) as a pretext.
+Lauren Ornelas, a person who has marketed herself as a reference and arbiter on all things social justice to the animal rights crowd, tried to get me uninvited from Berkeley Earth Day in 2018, using my invitation of Wayne (two years prior!) as a pretext.
 Berkeley Earth Day was organized by the same person who later dropped me from her book for my gender critical views, but in this instance, she agreed that this was an unreasonable level of guilt by association (and she shared with me that she herself had been bullied into not letting Wayne speak at another one of her conferences, and was very frustrated with what she saw as irrational groupthink on this issue).
-Loren got angry with the organizer and canceled her own talk at Berkeley Earth Day.
-I also later found out that this was not the only time that Loren had berated organizers for giving us a platform, accusing us of being “in cahoots” with DxE.
+Lauren got angry with the organizer and canceled her own talk at Berkeley Earth Day.
+I also later found out that this was not the only time that Lauren had berated organizers for giving us a platform, accusing us of being “in cahoots” with DxE.
 None of this was made public, indeed she asked the organizer of Berkeley Earth Day to keep the whole thing secret.
 By using guilt by association, a person with clout in the movement was throwing their weight around to exclude others.
 This was nothing other than behind-the-scenes bullying, which leads me to my next point.

 There is also a connection between identitarianism and McCarthyism, where the first enables the second.
 In my experience in the animal rights movement, the policing of others often came from people of color or other minorities who put forth this facet of their identity as a way to establish themselves as an authority on social justice.
 White people are typically not willing to challenge their ideas or behaviors, for fear of being perceived as too fragile, unwoke, etc. In cases where people of color with whom I’ve spoken have plainly used the words “bully” and “bullying” to describe certain individuals and their behaviors, white people were much more diplomatic and circumspect.
 Identitarianism can foster an environment in which bullying is unchecked, because the opportunity to use your identity to be an unchallengeable authority appeals to a certain type of personality.
 In his recent article Identitarianism created Jessica Krug, Jesse Singal wrote “If you’re a certain type of attention-seeking person — particularly the type who wants to be able to browbeat or bully others — it must be irresistible to seize this type of power.
 It’s something that no one can take away from you — who wouldn’t want to be the subject of that sort of deference?”.
 (2)